lucena placa de la plaza del coso

 Lucena, near Cordoba, is known as the Pearl of Sepharad in Andalucia.

-In this article you will find the essential information to see and visit Lucena, a city with an incredible past to discover.
+In this article you will find the essential information about what to see and visit in Lucena, a city with an incredible past to discover.

 The presentation of Lucena is quite developed, but it allows you to realize that this city is absolutely unique before visiting it.